MicrosoftDocs/quantum-docs/azure-quantum/quickstarts/optimization-quickstart.md

 # Copy the settings for your workspace below
 workspace = Workspace(
-    subscription_id=    "", # add your subscription id
-    resource_group=     "", # add the name of your resource group name=               "", # add the name of the Azure Quantum workspace from Step 2 )
+    resource_id = ""   # add the Resource ID of the Azure Quantum workspace you created )
 workspace.login()
 ```